|Click here to download all materials for a Home Improvement Contractor license application as one file (3.5 MB).

-The License Fee must be paid by credit card, money order, or check.
-Cards accepted at the DCA Licensing Center include MasterCard, American Express, and Discover Card.
+Must be paid by credit card, money order, or check.
+Cards accepted at the DCA Licensing Center include Visa, MasterCard, American Express, and Discover Card.
 Credit card payments are subject to a 2.49% convenience fee.
 Checks or money orders must be payable to NYC Department of Consumer Affairs.
 The chart below lists the amount due depending upon when your license application is filed.
-Note: An odd year is any year ending in an odd digit; for example, 2013, 2015, etc. An even year is any year ending in an even digit; for example, 2012, 2014, etc.
+Note: An odd year is any year ending in an odd digit; for example, 2013, 2015, etc. An even year is any year ending in an even digit; for example, 2014, 2016, etc.

-Please note that convenience fees apply if you submit your license application online.
+Please note that a 2.49% convenience fee applies if you submit your license application online.
 A major credit card is required to submit applications online.

 ||License Expiration Date

 ||If You File Your Application Between These Dates:

 ||Your License Fee is:

-|From March 1 in an odd year to December 31 in an odd year||$100|
+|From March 1 in an odd year to August 31 in an odd year

-||From March 1 in an even year to June 30 in an even year
+||From March 1 in an even year to August 31 in an even year

-||From September 1 in an even year to December 31 in an even year||$50|
+||From September 1 in an even year to February 28 in an odd year

-*Note: If you are applying for the license between January 1 in an odd year and June 30 in an odd year, you can pay the prorated fee for the license period about to end ($25) PLUS the fee for the new two-year license period ($100), for a total of $125.
-If you pay both fees, you will not need to renew the license until June 30 of the next odd year.
+*If you are applying for the license within three to six months prior to the end of the license period, you can pay the prorated fee for the license period about to end plus the fee for the new license period.
+If you pay both fees, you will not need to renew the license until the end of the next license period.